jberry93/Notebook/Notes/Javascript.md

 We can utilize the `.split()` method to separate our string into an array and then test each string within the array to see which one is the longest in length.
 We will need to create 2 variables for this to be successful:

-`var arrayOfstrings` will be a placeholder for our array of strings after using `.split()`
+`arrayOfstrings` will be a placeholder for our array of strings after using `.split()`

-`var longestWordlength` will initially equal zero since we need to set it equal to the length of the longest string within the array
+`longestWordlength` will initially equal zero since we need to set it equal to the length of the longest string within the array

 Using a for loop combined with an if statement will help sift through every string within the array (for loop) and take out the string that is longest in length (if statement)